BeAPI/log-wp-redirects/readme.txt

 == Screenshots ==

-1. Main log view showing redirect details
+1. Settings page showing the main redirect log interface.
-2. Detailed view of a specific redirect with backtrace information
+2. Detailed view of a specific redirect with complete backtrace information.
-3. Network admin view for multisite installations
+3. Network admin view for managing redirects across multiple sites in a WordPress multisite installation.

 == Changelog ==